wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    Alternately, open the file using a text editor, select all file contents, and copy to Clipboard.

-   The public key contents should include markers "-----BEGIN PGP PUBLIC KEY BLOCK-----" and "-----END PGP PUBLIC KEY BLOCK-----".
+   The public key contents should include markers<br />
+   "-----BEGIN PGP PUBLIC KEY BLOCK-----" and <br />
+   "-----END PGP PUBLIC KEY BLOCK-----".

-1. Switch to the GitHub page opened and click on the input field (so the field border turns blue), then press command+V to paste.
-Click "Add GPG key".
+1. Switch to the GitHub page opened and click on the input field (so the field border turns blue)
+1. Click "Add GPG key".
+1. Type a name for the key.
+For example: "mac M1 16 2022".
+1. Click on the space under the "Key" heading.
+1. Press command+V to paste what was saved to your invisible Clipboard using the pbcopy command above.

    PROTIP: IMPORTANT: If you lost your laptop, immediately remove the SSH and GPG keys associated with that laptop.

-1. Check "Flag unsigned commits as unverified" under the "Vigilent Mode" heading:
+1. Scroll down the same page to check "Flag unsigned commits as unverified" under the "Vigilent Mode" heading:

    <img width="612" alt="github-vigilent-mode-1224322" src="https://user-images.githubusercontent.com/300046/122704309-ac7b3f00-d210-11eb-8e06-3a8e11bb837c.png">